 Career Compass helps Cleveland Metropolitan School District (CMSD) students understand the breadth of career options available and begin to see new pathways to success.

 Cleveland Metropolitan School District (CMSD) students are provided with a host of career exposure and learning opportunities throughout the school year to help them understand the full spectrum of career and educational options available to them and to ready them for those careers.

 Individuals from a variety of career backgrounds meet with the students to discuss their careers.
 Students are provided with a list of “20 Questions” to try to guess their guests’ field of work.
 Volunteers share their personal educational and career journey, as well as give students some insight around other possibilities in their field.
-Volunteers are then paired in group of two or three and rotate between classrooms spending 15-20 minutes with small groups of students.

 Career Compass is supported in part by Huntington Bank.